m7wq/m7wq/README.md

 ### 🌱 Currently Learning

+- Going more advanced in the spigot java development
 - Learning more about Spigot NMS and java reflection
 - Learning how to manipulate Protocol by `ProtocolLib`
 - Learing about caching data with Redis